OctopusDeploy/blog/blog/2021-04/configure-octopus-high-availability-in-azure/index.md

 ## Octopus virtual machines

-When creating a highly-available configuration, you will need to provision a minimum of two virtual machines in Azure to host Octopus.
+When creating a highly-available configuration, you'll need to provision a minimum of two virtual machines in Azure to host Octopus.
 We don't have a one-size-fits-all spec for Octopus as it will depend on:

 - [Number and type of deployment targets](https://octopus.com/docs/administration/retention-policies/).
 - [Retention policies](https://octopus.com/docs/administration/retention-policies/).